Six years after nearly winning the Indianapolis 500, Champ Car hero Paul Tracy will return to the IndyCar Series.

 Subway Restaurants may be in the IndyCar Series for much longer than their one-off run with Paul Tracy on July 26 at Edmonton, Alberta, Canada.

 In a press release that came over the Sporting News NASCAR wire service, but was apparently written by SportsBusiness Journal’s Michael Smith, the Indy Racing League and its marketing firm, Just Marketing International, have been talking with the sub sandwich giant about possibly becoming the title sponsor for the ICS.
-You can read the pertinent info by
+You can read the pertinent info by clicking here and scrolling to the bottom half of the release.

 Smith goes on to say that industry sources are also reporting Kodak, a current sponsor for all of Roger Penske’s operations — including the IndyCar Series’ Team Penske — to be a threat for the title sponsorship.
 Also, a third unknown entity is in the running.